acgetchell/CDT-plusplus/README.md

 # make
 ~~~

-Actually, CMake is usually smart enough to run itself if you just type `make`.
 If you want to turn debugging stuff on or off, use:

 ~~~
 # cmake -DCMAKE_BUILD_TYPE=Debug .